Stuart Comberbach

-Stuart Harold Comberbach (born 27 September 1952) is a Zimbabwean diplomat and politician.
-Currently, he serves as Ambassador/Permanent Representative of Zimbabwe to the United Nations and other international organisations in Geneva, Switzerland.
+Stuart Harold Comberbach (27 September 1952 – 4 September 2025) was a Zimbabwean diplomat and politician.
+He served as Ambassador/Permanent Representative of Zimbabwe to the United Nations and other international organisations in Geneva, Switzerland.

 Immediately prior to that, he served as a Special Advisor to the Minister of Foreign Affairs and International Trade of Zimbabwe, Lieutenant General (Rtd) Dr Sibusiso B. Moyo.

-He served previously as Zimbabwe's Ambassador to Italy from 1994 to 1999, and later Ambassador to Japan and South Korea from 2003 to 2014, in 2014 Comberbach was named a senior advisor in the Office the President and Cabinet under former President Robert Mugabe.
-Born in Salisbury (today Harare), Comberbach joined the Rhodesian civil service in 1974 and is one of the few white civil servants remaining in Zimbabwe.
+He served previously as Zimbabwe's Ambassador to Italy from 1994 to 1999, and later Ambassador to Japan and South Korea from 2003 to 2014, in 2014 Comberbach was named a senior advisor in the Office of the President and Cabinet under former President Robert Mugabe.
+Born in Salisbury (today Harare), Comberbach joined the Rhodesian civil service in 1974 and was one of the few white civil servants remaining in Zimbabwe.

 Early life and education

 Comberbach was born on 27 September 1952 in Salisbury, Southern Rhodesia (today Harare, Zimbabwe).
 He attended the University of the Witwatersrand in Johannesburg, South Africa, graduating in 1974.